Government Support Available to businesses

 Support from Companies House to prevent businesses being dissolved

-The strike off process is being paused by Companies House to prevent companies being dissolved and to give those businesses affected by COVID-19 time to update their records.
+The strike off process is being paused until 9 October 2020 by Companies House to prevent companies being dissolved and to give those businesses affected by COVID-19 time to update their records.
 Companies issued with a late filing penalty due to the outbreak will have appeals treated sympathetically.

 The move comes after measures already introduced by the Secretary for Business, Energy and Industrial Strategy to give businesses the ability to apply for a three month extension to file accounts with Companies House – click here for more information.